yfndev/ybudget/README.md

 ## Testing

-Through using vitest, I've got a 99% test coverage on lines and 98.6% on functions.
+Through using vitest, the project got a 100% test coverage on lines, functions and ~96% on branch for unit and integration tests.
-This was especially helpful when cleaning up my code

 ```bash
 pnpm vitest run              # Unit & integration tests